 Where the merger is with an inter partes reexamination, the OPLA's merger order strictly limits the third party requester's participation to those issues unique to the reexamination.
-For example, third party requesters will be strictly prohibited from commenting on the reissue claims or other issues unique to reissue, such as recapture.
+For example, a third party requester will be strictly prohibited from commenting on the reissue claims or other issues unique to reissue, such as recapture.
 Further, the merged proceeding will not allow for interviews or extensions of time (except for good cause).
 Finally, in merged proceedings, the reexamination is terminated upon the issuance of a reexamination certificate.

-G. Extensions of Time
+H. Extensions of Time

-Reexaminations must be carried out with "special dispatch."189 For this reason, patent owners are uniformly given shortened periods of time to respond to office actions on the meritstypically two months, instead of the usual three allowed during original prosecution.
-Further, because reexaminations are not "applications," the ability to obtain extensions of time under 37 C.F.R.
-Section 1.136 is foreclosed.
-Instead, patent owners seeking an extension of time are bound by reexamination Rules 1.560 and 1.956.
+Reexaminations must be carried out with "special dispatch."231 For this reason, patent owners are uniformly given shortened periods of time to respond to Office actions on the merits-typically two months instead of the usual three allowed during original prosecution.
+Further, because reexaminations are not "applications," the ability to obtain extensions of time under 37 C.F.R. § 1.136 is foreclosed.
+Instead, patent owners seeking an extension of time are bound by reexamination Rules 1,560 and 1,956.
 Under those rules, extensions of time are only given if sufficient cause is demonstrated.
-Even then, extensions are typically available for only one month barring a showing of extraordinary circumstances.190
+Even then, extensions are typically available for only one month barring a showing of extraordinary circumstances.

 That said, well supported requests are often granted.
 Factors that appear to warrant extensions of time include, for example, ongoing parallel discovery in a co-pending district court or ITC action.
-Discovery such as expert reports or inventor depositions that are due during the two month window for responding to the office action may necessitate added time for review and consideration.
-Other factors include the availability of declarants, the need to obtain evidence in support of patentability arguments, and whether reexamination is new to the proceedings.
-For instance, extensions of time have been granted when reexamination counsel needs to investigate a possible swear behind under Rule 131, or needs to obtain declaratory evidence under Rule 132.
+Discovery such as expert reports or inventor depositions that are due during the two month window for responding to the Office action may necessitate added time for review and consideration.
+Other factors include the availability of declarants, the need to obtain evidence in support of patentability arguments and whether reexamination is new to the proceedings.
+For instance, extensions of time have been granted when reexamination counsel needs to investigate obtaining evidence to support a declaration under Rule 131 to swear behind the date of a reference, or needs to obtain evidence to support a declaration of non-obviousness under Rule 132.
 The same is true when the need arises to obtain evidence of secondary considerations in rebutting an obviousness rejection.

-Another important aspect of any request to extend time is an affirmative showing of what steps the patent owner has taken in responding to the office action.
-See MPEP Section 2265.
-A detailed showing is required.
-Only with this showing may the CRU properly balance the need to proceed with special dispatch with the ability of the patent owner to fully respond to the rejections in the office action, and to adequately defend its patent right.
+An important aspect of any request to extend time is an affirmative showing of what steps the patent owner has taken in responding to the Office action.
+See MPEP § 2265.
+A detailed showing of the steps being taken to respond to the Office action is required.
+Only with the this showing may the CRU properly balance the need to proceed with special dispatch against the ability of the patent owner to fully respond to the rejections in the Office action and to adequately defend its patent right.

 It should also be noted that filing a request for an extension of time does NOT toll the time to respond.
 Therefore, any requests should be made well in advance of the deadline.
 The CRU responds to requests in a fairly prompt manner.
 One recent evaluation shows a mean decision time of 14 days, with a median time of 11 days.
-The authors have seen the CRU act in as little five days from the request.
+The authors have seen the CRU act in as little as five days from the request.